CarGurus (CARG)

 Competitors in the online auto market include Carvana (NYSE:CVNA), Cars.com (NYSE:CARS), and Vroom (NASDAQ:VRM).

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-CarGurus’s demand was weak over the last three years as its sales fell at a 9.3% annual rate.
-This wasn’t a great result and is a rough starting point for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last three years, CarGurus’s demand was weak and its revenue declined by 18.4% per year.
+This was below our standards and is a rough starting point for our analysis.

 CarGurus Quarterly Revenue

-This quarter, CarGurus grew its revenue by 4.3% year on year, and its $225.2 million of revenue was in line with Wall Street’s estimates.
-Company management is currently guiding for a 6.1% year-on-year increase in sales next quarter.
+This quarter, CarGurus reported modest year-on-year revenue growth of 3.2% but beat Wall Street’s estimates by 1.6%.
+Company management is currently guiding for a 4.4% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 6.2% over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 3.9% over the next 12 months.
+While this projection suggests its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Paying Dealers